 Note: If you are claiming the CGT relief, you must apply for the temporary relief BEFORE you lodge your super fund’s 2016/2017 tax return.
 The ATO has extended lodgement date for the 2017 SMSF returns until 30 June 2018.
 The CGT relief is available if the asset/s involved were owned by the SMSF were held continuously before or from 9 November 2016 through to 30 June 2017.

-If you had more than $1.6 million of superannuation in retirement phase as at 1 July 2017, or you have, or in the process of reverting a transition-to-retirement pension back to accumulation phase then you should have already started considering your future tax circumstance, and making some serious decisions.
+If you had more than $1.6 million of superannuation in retirement phase as at 1 July 2017, or you have reverted a transition-to-retirement pension back to accumulation phase, then you should have considered your future tax circumstance, and made some serious decisions.

 Anyone with more than $1.6 million of super in pension phase as at 1 July 2017, is forced to withdraw the excess over that amount from the retirement phase, and move it back to accumulation phase, or withdraw it from the super system.

 Before July 2017, if your super pension balance (from all pension accounts) in retirement phase exceeded $1.6 million, you had two options when reducing your super pension balance in retirement phase to below $1.6 million.
 You could move the excess into accumulation phase within the super system (where earnings will be taxed at 15%), or you could withdraw the excess from the superannuation system.
 For the general rules applicable to the $1.6 million transfer balance account, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap.

 If you moved the excess funds (above $1.6 million) into the accumulation phase of a super fund, and you have accumulated capital gains before 1 July 2017 on that transfer, you may be eligible for capital gains tax relief for that gain.